yiliu1998/WinRS/README.md

 1.537708
 ```

-# Reference
+## Reference
+Please cite the following paper:

+TBA...

+## Contact
-Please cite this paper: coming soon...
-Please reach out the author Yi Liu (yi.liu.biostat@gmail or yliu297@ncsu.edu should you have any questions).
+Please reach out the author Yi Liu (yi.liu.biostat@gmail.com if you have any questions).